carltheperson/carltheperson-com/content/magic-typescript.md

 ## Who is this sheet for?

-Short answer, everyone.
+Short answer, anyone.
 Longer answer, you should probably have some initial knowledge of TypeScript programming to get the most out of it.
 Reason being that I don’t go into the very basics like JavaScript vs TypeScript, compiling, or running.
 Learning a new programming language with a cheat sheet also sounds like a very bad idea.
 You have to take your time.